 8 Steps to Help Your Child Develop Self Control

-Self-control is all about learning to regulate our emotions
+Self-control is all about learning to regulate our emotions.

-“What we’re really measuring with the marshmallows isn’t will power… It’s much more important than that.
+“What we’re really measuring with the marshmallows isn’t willpower … It’s much more important than that.
 This task forces kids to find a way to make the situation work for them.
-They want the second marshmallow, but how can they get it?”
+They want the second marshmallow, but how can they get it?”—Walter Mischel

 We can think of self-discipline as the ability to manage ourselves to reach our goals.
-In Walter Mischel's Marshmallow experiments, he tests how long a child can resist eating a treat, if it means she will then get two treats that she really wants.
+In Walter Mischel's Marshmallow experiments, he tested how long a child can resist eating a treat, if it means she will then get two treats that she really wants.
 In other words, does the child have the self-discipline to control her impulses to meet her goal?

 I think that's because these children could manage their impulses to meet their goals.
-Our ability to manage our emotions, anxiety and impulses is essential if we want to meet our goals, from getting along on the playground to holding a job.
+Our ability to manage our emotions and impulses is essential if we want to meet our goals, from getting along on the playground to holding a job.
 And adults who repeatedly fail to realize their aspirations in life are certainly less happy.

-Let's look at the steps to developing self-control.
+Let's look at the steps.

 1. The foundation of self-control is trust.

-Eventually, this child will trust that he will indeed get the marshmallow eventually, so he doesn't have to eat it this minute.
-And he'll be able to soothe his own impatience and worry to manage himself in any situation.
+Parents who are responsive to children's needs foster trust.
+When the hungry infant wakes up crying and the parent picks him up and feeds him, he learns to trust that food will come.
+Eventually, this child will trust that he will indeed get the treat he's been promised eventually, so he doesn't have to eat it this minute.
+And he'll be able to soothe his own impatience and worry to manage himself in stressful situations.
 Parents help their children reach this relatively mature stage faster every time they soothe anxiety and foster a feeling of safety and acceptance.

 Not surprisingly, when the Marshmallow test is manipulated so that the child has more trust in the experimenter, the child is able to wait longer to eat the marshmallow.
 When the child has less trust in the experimenter, he eats the marshmallow sooner.
 Wouldn't you?